This tutorial guides you about some basic concept of File handling in Python.

 variable = file-object.read([count])

-readline() method allow us to read an open file line by line. if
+readline() method allows us to read an open file line by line. if

 readline() returns an empty string it means the end of the file has been reached.